 Even if your contract would be covered by one of the UCC articles listed above, there are specific provisions that could still take it out.
 For instance:

-- The UCC only applies to the sale of goods between “merchants,” i.e., entities that deal in the subject goods on a regular basis.
+- The UCC applies to the sale of goods between “merchants,” i.e., entities that deal in the subject goods on a regular basis.
 If one party is not a merchant, the agreement is not a UCC contract.

 - The UCC article on leases only covers contracts regarding personal property, including machinery, equipment, and vehicles.